Woodruff wins 10th as Thames, Brewers beat Pirates 3-1

+MILWAUKEE (AP) — Brandon Woodruff said he hasn’t thought much about the possibility of playing in his first All-Star Game.

+The Milwaukee Brewers right-hander may want to start giving it some serious thought.

-MILWAUKEE (AP) — Brandon Woodruff cruised to his 10th win of the season, Eric Thames homered and tripled, and the Milwaukee Brewers beat the Pittsburgh Pirates 3-1 on Saturday night.
+Woodruff cruised to his National League-leading 10th win of the season, Eric Thames homered and tripled, and the Brewers beat the Pittsburgh Pirates 3-1 on Saturday night.

-Woodruff (10-2) allowed one earned run and six hits with six strikeouts in 7 2/3 innings, helping the Brewers improve to 4-5 on their current 10-game homestand.
+Woodruff (10-2) allowed one earned run and six hits with six strikeouts in 7 2/3 innings, helping Milwaukee improve to 4-5 on its current 10-game homestand.

-The right-hander remains among the National League leaders in wins and strikeouts.
+“You look at the numbers across the board, the guy’s legit,” Pirates manager Clint Hurdle said.
+“That’s the best fastball we’ve seen from him.
+He held it through seven innings.
+Slider was tight.
+He threw it in any count.
+He’s 10-2 for a reason.
+He’s legit.”

+Woodruff’s 120 strikeouts are the fifth-highest total in the first half in franchise history, the highest since Yovani Gallardo’s 122 in 2010.

 While Woodruff hardly broke a sweat, counterpart Jordan Lyles (5-4) threw two wild pitches, hit a batter, gave up a home run and allowed three earned runs in six innings in his first start since being placed on the 10-day injured list with hamstring tightness.
 Lyles is 0-2 in three starts this season against Milwaukee.

+“I was very encouraged by his body of work tonight,” Hurdle said.
+“I think he got into a good rhythm.
+He used all his pitches.
+His fastball, he used it to the four spots.”

 The Pirates scored in the first when Colin Moran doubled to right to score Kevin Newman.
-Newman reached on a single, extending his hitting streak to 19 games, the longest by a Pittsburgh rookie since 1900.
+Newman reached on a single, extending his hitting streak to 19 games, the longest by a Pittsburgh rookie in a single season since 1900.

 After drawing a walk, Christian Yelich knotted the game at 1 in the bottom half, scoring from third on a failed pickoff attempt at first base.
 Lyles was looking to catch Ryan Braun napping, but the right-hander made an errant throw.